mukadderceyhan/RPI-Compute-Module/cm-emmc-flashing-install-backup.md

 # Flashing the Compute Module eMMC

 The Compute Module has an on-board eMMC device connected to the primary SD card interface.
-This guide covers: https://www.raspberrypi.org/documentation/hardware/computemodule/cm-emmc-flashing.md https://www.raspberrypi.org/documentation/installation/installing-images/windows.md
+This guide has **simplified** and covers the following un-reader-friendly documents: https://www.raspberrypi.org/documentation/hardware/computemodule/cm-emmc-flashing.md https://www.raspberrypi.org/documentation/installation/installing-images/windows.md